 Surgical tooth extraction or traditional extraction through applied gentle force is simply a way to remove a tooth or teeth that have become decayed, injured or traumatized.
 There are other cases where tooth extraction is necessary including having wisdom teeth removed in teenagers or young adults.
-This is often done because wisdom teeth either do not properly emerge or have caused crowding at the back of the mouth.
-Whether it is tooth infection, tooth decay or overcrowding of teeth, tooth extraction plays a vital role in modern dentistry today.

 Quick and Relatively Painless Outpatient Type Procedure